 What Happens After the Trach is Removed?

 If the trach is removed within months of placement, the hole will close up on its own over a period of several weeks with an occlusive dressing in place (generally a large band-aid or vaseline gauze covered with gauze and tape).
+Click here to see a time-lapse photo series of a trach hole closing up over time.
 The key thing is to prevent any air leakage when talking or coughing by holding the dressing down.
 If there is air escape, this will prevent the hole from closing completely, a situation known as tracheo-cutaneous fistula.
 If the scar is unsightly or there is a persistent fistula, it can be easily corrected surgically which often occurs if the trach is removed years after placement.

 Related Blog Articles

 - U.S. Rep. Gabrielle Gifford Gets a Tracheostomy After 7 Days of Intubation

 - Celebrity Actors Who Have Received a Trach (Catherine Zeta Jones Included)